Planning a trip to Yellowstone In October? Wondering if it is too late to visit?

 Lodging within Yellowstone National Park is tricky in October as only one lodge is open for the full month.
 There are seven other in-park lodges that are open during October, but they do close during the month.
 Listed here are the open lodges and their closing dates:

-- Canyon Lodge and Old Faithful Inn close on October 10th
+- Canyon Lodge and Old Faithful Inn typically close on October 10th

-- Old Faithful Snow Lodge closes on October 30th
+- Old Faithful Snow Lodge generally closes on October 30th

-- Mammoth Hot Springs Hotel and Cabins are open all of October
+- Mammoth Hot Springs Hotel and Cabins are usually closed all of October

 As the closing dates can change unexpectedly, check out the YNP site here for the latest info.